WICG/aom/reference-delegate-explainer.md

 The "missing piece" to solving the cross-root ARIA problem is the ability to refer into Shadow DOM.
 The Reference Target feature described in this explainer intends to solve this problem in a way that is compatible with the ARIAMixin attributes.

-When Reference Target is used in conjunction with ARIAMixin, it is possible to create references between elements in sibiling shadow DOMs, or between any two unrelated shadow DOMs on the page, as long as the components have provided the API to do so, through reference targets and custom attributes.
+When Reference Target is used in conjunction with ARIAMixin, it is possible to create references between elements in sibling shadow DOMs, or between any two unrelated shadow DOMs on the page, as long as the components have provided the API to do so, through reference targets and custom attributes.

-### Web components as drop-in replacements for builtins
+### Web components as drop-in replacements for builtin elements

-Web components have an increasing number of features that allow them to work and act like builtin components.
+Web components have an increasing number of features that allow them to work and act like builtin elements.
 For example:

 * [Form-Associated Custom Elements](https://html.spec.whatwg.org/dev/custom-elements.html#form-associated-custom-element) can participate in forms like a builtin input.
 * [delegatesFocus](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/delegatesFocus) allows a component to work better with keyboard navigation.